 BUDGETS

-The budgets were amended during the year.
+The general fund budget was amended during the year.
 The primary reason for amending the budgets was to comply with state law.
 The major variances between the original General Fund budget and the final amended budget were as follows: